A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-Hybrid architectures combine LLMs with other deep learning architectures to leverage complementary strengths.
+Hybrid architectures combine LLMs with other learning-based components to leverage complementary strengths.
 Often, the LLM is used to produce embeddings that are subsequently processed by neural networks such as Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), or Graph Neural Networks (GNNs).

-\paragraph{\textbf{RNN}} RNNs are neural architectures designed specifically to handle sequential data by modeling temporal and contextual dependencies between elements, such as syntactic, semantic, and control-flow relationships~\cite{allamanis2018survey}.
+\textit{\textbf{RNNs (S2.1)}} are neural architectures designed to handle sequential data by modeling temporal and contextual dependencies between elements, e.g., syntactic, semantic, and control-flow relationships~\cite{allamanis2018survey}.
 Prominent RNN variants include Long Short-Term Memory networks (LSTMs) and their bidirectional forms (BiLSTMs), which are designed to handle long-range dependencies effectively.
-In several studies, BERT embeddings are directly fed into (Bi-)LSTM layers~\cite{uddinSoftwareDefectPrediction2022,ziemsSecurityVulnerabilityDetection2021}.
-Other studies enhance this setup by passing code embeddings to (Bi)LSTM modules with added attention layers~\cite{liAutomatedSoftwareVulnerability2022,xiongVulDCodeBERTCodeBERTBasedVulnerability2024}.
+In several studies, BERT embeddings are directly fed into (Bi-)LSTM networks~\cite{phamDefectscannerComparativeEmpirical2024,ziemsSecurityVulnerabilityDetection2021,chengLeveragingSelfPacedLearning2025,liAutomatedSoftwareVulnerability2022,xiongVulDCodeBERTCodeBERTBasedVulnerability2024}.

-\paragraph{\textbf{CNN}} CNNs are neural architectures specialized in identifying local spatial patterns or features within data through convolutional filters.
+\textit{\textbf{CNNs (S2.2)}} are neural architectures specialized in identifying local spatial patterns or features within data through convolutional filters.
 Initially developed for image recognition tasks, CNNs have been successfully adapted to textual and sequential data analysis by treating sequences as one-dimensional spatial inputs.
 This capability allows CNNs to effectively capture localized syntactic and semantic patterns in code sequences, making them useful for tasks such as vulnerability detection~\cite{lin2020software}.
-Some studies apply CNNs directly to code or graph embeddings~\cite{safdarDeepLearningBasedFramework2023,zhangVulnerabilityDetectionLearning2023}.
-Others utilize pre-trained embedding weights within TextCNN architectures~\cite{hanifVulBERTaSimplifiedSource2022}, or integrate CNNs with attention mechanisms to enhance feature extraction~\cite{wangDefectHunterNovelLLMDriven2023}.
+Studies apply CNNs directly to code or graph embeddings~\cite{zhangVulnerabilityDetectionLearning2023,phamDefectscannerComparativeEmpirical2024}.
+Others use pre-trained embeddings within TextCNN architectures~\cite{hanifVulBERTaSimplifiedSource2022}, or integrate CNNs with attention mechanisms to enhance feature extraction~\cite{wangDefectHunterNovelLLMDriven2023,wuSoftwareVulnerabilityDetection2024}.